SAP-samples/teched2024-XP280/exercises/ex2/README.md

   ![Terraform init file changes](./images/terraform%20init%20-%20file%20changes.png)

-1. Now we wnt to make a static check of out configuration to make sure that the configuration at design time is syntactically correct.
+1. Now we want to make a static check of out configuration to make sure that the configuration at design time is syntactically correct.
 We do so via the the following command:

     ```bash
     terraform validate